project-fifo/docs/jingles/machines.rst

       You will only be able to select more than 1 network if the package selected supports multiple networks.

-5. Choose optional advanced paramaters if you require them.
+5. Choose optional advanced parameters if you require them.

 .. image:: /_static/images/jingles/machines06.png